Ikot-Abasi: Natural resources

+Climate

+Precipitation is most in July, and least in January.
+Humidity is most prevalent in July and August.
+The windiest month is August.
+It is more sunny in December to January.

+The length of the day in Ikot Abasi does not vary substantially over the course of the year, but daylight is slightly less in December to January.
+The best time of year for hot-weather activities is from late November to late January.

 Agricultural resources

 Arable agricultural produce include cassava, yam, sweet yam, taro and maize while cash crops are not limited to oil palm, coconut, raffia, rubber and palm kernel.
 There is an abundant forest reserve for timber and wild life while commercial fishing thrives in the area.
 Although known for boat-building, a sand bar partially blocks the entrance to its port from the Gulf of Guinea.
 Ikot Abasi is also a home to Alscon, the biggest aluminium smelter plant in Africa.

 People

 The people of Ikot Abasi are made up of the Ibibio ethnic group with diverse cultural heritage and tradition.
 They speak the Ibibio language.

 Ikot Abasi is made up of five clans namely: Edemaya Clan, Ikpa Ibekwe Clan, Ikpa Nnung Assang Clan, Ukpum Ette Clan and Ukpum Okon Clan.